annoyingmouse/gMusic/README.md

 It seems to work for me but I reckon that the whole spirit of opensource should mean that if anyone else can see an improvement then I should embrace it - thus it's hosted on [GitHub](https://github.com/annoyingmouse/gMusic).
 Please do take it and play, but please do help others by sending your enhancements back.

-Added it to the [Chrome store](https://chrome.google.com/webstore/detail/gmusic/aiceljnooekdohpfkopeaojkkgebolli) and also to [Opera Extensions](https://addons.opera.com/en/extensions/details/gmusic/).
+Added to the [Chrome store](https://chrome.google.com/webstore/detail/gmusic/aiceljnooekdohpfkopeaojkkgebolli), as an [Opera Extensions](https://addons.opera.com/en/extensions/details/gmusic/) and currently being reviewed as an Edge Extension.

 Altered it to work with [FireFox](https://addons.mozilla.org/en-US/firefox/addon/g_music/) - FireFox folder.